 What we're doing for swifts

 As well as maintaining our nature reserves for the benefit of all the wildlife that thrives there, which includes providing habitat to ensure the invertebrates are abundant, we also advise other landowners on the management of their land.
-By working together, we are creating a Living Landscape, joining up our reserves and Local Wildlife Sites with other green spaces including churchyards, road verges, meadows and parkland.
-In this way, our work supports swifts along with all other wildlife.
+By working together, we are creating a Living Landscape and a nature recovery network, joining up our reserves and Local Wildlife Sites with other green spaces including churchyards, road verges, meadows and parkland.
+In this way, our work supports swifts along with all other wildlife for a wilder future.

 Swifts recently moved into our new 10-chamber colony box at Trumpington Meadows in Cambridgeshire in the very first year (you can read a news story about that here).
 In Northamptonshire, All Saints Church, Easton-on-the-Hill, who are part of our Churchyard Conservation Awards scheme, have erected swift boxes and hope to see residents soon.
 We are working with a number of other churches to encourage swift box installation.
 Watch this space for news.